| |

 I point to the Black mother of all the races so we mostly miseducated

-Blacks may know were the original parents.
-So that, if we understand
+essence of the original parents.
+So that, if we understand this, we

-this, we may begin to address the mental aberrations of neocons like
+may begin to address the mental aberrations of Category Two (the institutionally

-Condoleeza Rice, Powell, Clarence Thomas, Ward Connelly, Armstrong Williams,
+Colin Powell, Clarence Thomas, Ward Connelly, Armstrong Williams, et

-et cetera and most of the African feudal lords, who, display strong
+cetera and most of the African feudal lords working for Western corporatocracy,

-attachment to their former captors/colonizer’s points of view,
+who, display strong attachment to their former captors/colonizer’s

-reference points, automatically defending their captors interest to
+points of view, reference points, automatically defending their captors'

 1. "The